LauraDavilaPena/MC-TTRP_heuristics/README.md

-# Adaptative Large Neighborhood Search for the Multi-Compartment Truck and Trailer Routing Problem (ALNS_MC-TTRP)
+# Two-phase heuristics for the MC-TTRP

+This repository includes novel two-phase heuristic algorithms to solve both TTRP and MC-TTRP optimization problems.
+The first phase, comon to all approaches, consists in a modification of the Clarke & Wright savings algorithm; while the second phase consists in a metaheuristics:

+* Iterated local search (ITS)
+* Adaptive large neighborhood search (ALNS)
+* Hybrid ALNS with tabu search (ALNS-TS)
+* Penalized ALNS-TS (PALNS-TS)

-This is version 0.1 of a novel heuristic based in Adaptative Large Neighborhood Search (ALNS), to solve both TTRP and MC-TTRP optimization problems.
-The ALNS_MC-TTRP code has been implemented using R 4.0.2, and it has been tested in Linux clusters running CentOS 6.7 and in Windows 10 laptops.
+This code has been implemented using R 4.0.2, and it has been tested in Linux clusters running CentOS 6.7 and in Windows 10 laptops.

 ## REFERENCES

-### Main reference:
+### Main references:
-Laura Davila-Pena, David R Penas, and Balbina Casas-Méndez.
-A new two-phase heuristic for a problem of food distribution with compartmentalized trucks and trailers.
-International Transactions in Operational Research (to appear).
+Laura Davila-Pena, David R. Penas, and Balbina Casas-Méndez (2023).
+A new two-phase heuristic for a problem of food distribution with compartmentalized trucks and trailers. *International Transactions in Operational Research*, 30(2), 1031--1064. https://doi.org/10.1111/itor.13071.

+Laura Davila-Pena, David R. Penas, Balbina Casas-Méndez, Maria Antónia Carravilla, and José Fernando Oliveira (2022).
+An adaptive large neighborhood search for the multi-compartment truck and trailer routing problem. *Manuscript under preparation*.

 ### TTRP problems distributed with this library:
-I-Ming Chao.
-A tabu search method for the truck and trailer routing problem.
-Computers & Operations Research, Volume 29, Issue 1, 2002, Pages 33-51.
+I-Ming Chao (2002).
+A tabu search method for the truck and trailer routing problem. *Computers & Operations Research*, Volume 29(1), 33-51.